RDScientist/DataRepo/2017/README.txt

-This directory contains code and data files from 2017
+This directory contains data files from 2017